alisonkestrel22/iNat-Together-2026-events/README.md

 The only live network call the tool makes is geocoding a visitor's typed address via [Nominatim/OpenStreetMap](https://nominatim.openstreetmap.org/).
 It does **not** query Google Sheets or the iNaturalist API live — those are only used when the file is rebuilt.

-This mirrors the architecture of the [City Nature Challenge 2026 project lookup tool](#) (link it here if public), which uses the same build-once, embed-everything approach.
+This mirrors the architecture of the [City Nature Challenge 2026 project lookup tool](#), which uses the same build-once, embed-everything approach.

 ## Data sources (used to build the file, not at runtime)